Shipping to France From the UK

 Sales on mobile phones and tablets are fast-growing in France.
 They account for nearly 40% of ecommerce sales on leading sites.

 In 2020, things 48% of French consumers bought using mobiles were, groceries on websites (18%), fashion and apparel (15%), and general merchandise from online stores (14%).

 A huge number of the country’s population can be found on social media platforms such as YouTube (49.6 million), Facebook (33 million), Instagram (24 million), WhatsApp (24.4 million), and Snapchat (24.5 million), etc.

 For a cross-border B2C ecommerce business looking to capture the French population’s interest, it is not only essential to have a well-developed mobile-friendly website but to also have a social media approach with a content calendar in place.

 To win in the market, having staff or local representatives with French language capabilities is essential.

 A possible way of building a presence in the market is liaising with local agents or distributors with native fluency in French.
 Owing to the geographical size of the country, you may consider getting multiple representatives in different regions for widespread reach.

-Packaging and labeling of goods must be in French.
+Packaging and labelling of goods must be in French.
 Not just that, user manuals, offers, and terms of service for a product or service also need to compulsorily use French.
 Even invoices and receipts are to be in French.